 -

-Well, it’s Monday again.
-Doesn’t the weekend fly by?!
-Anyway, it’s time for a new limerick challenge to kick-start your week.
-Your new word is: THUMB Your challenge last week was to write a limerick using the word WINK in it somewhere.
-You came up with some really funny limericks: Trent’s World: Old Jim was a social
+I hope your new week has got off to a fine start.
+Here is a new limerick challenge for you.
+Your word this week is: POLE Your challenge last week was to write a limerick using the word GUEST in it somewhere.
+You came up with some hilarious limericks: Kim Smyth: There was a lady had a…